23rd Feb 2012, 10:26 PM #31

 24th Feb 2012, 05:21 PM #38

-The workhead taper will be either MT5 or B&S 12 (I think it is 12, but it is rarer then an honest politician) Oh and 50ISO at the other end..Precision takes time.
+The workhead taper will be either MT5 or B&S 12 (I think it is 12, but it is rarer then an honest politician) Oh and 50ISO at the other end..Light red, the colour of choice for the discerning man.

 24th Feb 2012, 05:25 PM #39